 Self employment income support scheme (SEISS) for Covid

-- You must have been self employed in the 2018/19 tax year, continued it this year (or would have done if it weren't for Covid) and intend to continue afterwards
+- You must have been self-employed in the 2019/20 tax year and continued to trade in the 2020/21 year (or would have done if it weren't for Covid), and intend to continue to trade in the future.